On the Perturbative Quantization of Einstein-Hilbert Gravity Embedded in a Higher Derivative Model II: Part II: Theory formulated in terms of and

 \subsection{Projection to Einstein-Hilbert}

 We start from the model constructed to all orders in \cite{pottel2021perturbative} in terms of the double pole field $h^{\mu\nu}$ and indicate now, how to identify the fields $\phi,\Sigma$ and their use within that given model.
 The massive field $\Sigma$ will, beginning with one loop, no longer refer to the propagation of a stable particle: its propagator has at the very best a complex pole.
 (Due to the properties of the polylogs it could also have another singular character.)
 Furthermore there are no parameters available which could in accord with the $s$-symmetry protect the real part of the possible singularity from being shifted in higher orders and thus is not invariant under RG in accordance with $(\ref{2zgmm})$.
 A clear hint that it is unphysical, apart from its negative norm properties in the tree approximation.
-As shown below it will projected to 0 when going over to the $S$-matrix.\\
+We continue this discussion after having described the projection procedure to the physical Hilbert space.

 We identify the massless spin two field $\phi^{\mu\nu}$ with the massless spin two graviton field, together with the fields $c$, $\bar{c}$, and $b$ as companions for building up the Kugo-Ojima \cite{KuOj} doublets.
 We can proceed for $\phi$ this way because it satisfies all requirements which one expects for such a field.
 Is has the correct covariance under $s$ and can in all respects be obtained from \cite{pottel2021perturbative} by replacing $h^{\mu\nu}$ within $\Gamma_{\rm eff}=\Gamma^{\rm class}+\Gamma^{\rm counter}$ with $h^{\mu\nu}=\phi^{\mu\nu}+\Sigma^{\mu\nu}$ in the field expansion with the number of fields $n$ greater or equal to three.
 (In particular, for the counterterms,too, $h=\phi+\Sigma\,$.)
 In tree approximation bilinear terms and in gauge fixing, Faddeev-Popov, and external field terms, $h$ is simply replaced by $\phi$, whereas the field $\Sigma^{\mu\nu}$ comes along with the terms given in (\ref{dcpta2}) (upon replacing the mass parameters $a_2,a_0$ with their values given in (\ref{prntfn})).\\ The general Green's functions in terms of $h$ give rise to those of $\phi$ and $\Sigma$ for number of fields $n$ greater or equal to three by introducing respective sources $j_\phi$ and $j_\Sigma$, fitting to $h=\phi+\Sigma$.
 We go over to the $S$-operator by applying a projector $:\!\Sigma\!: = :\!\exp{(Y)}\!:$, as mentioned before in \eqref{eq:SMatrixSigma}.
 The free in-fields are related to their corresponding wave function operator $K$ as follows: